NotTacoz/tacoz.me/posts/learning/Curtin/Y1S1/ELEN1000/Lectures/Week 1 - Of Electricity and Other Magic.md

 - What is the unit of Energy?
 - What is the formula for Energy?
 - How is electrical bill calculated?

+## Tutorial
+- Apple
+- Fruit
+- Nutrition
+- Natural Sugar
+- Photography
+- Colours

+1. Read the question
+2. Identify the problem
+3. hypothesise a way of solving the problem
+4. solve it
+5. double check your answer